by Glyn Hughes

 There is a further feature to this; groups of people must necessarily compare their performance with each other.
 Sameness, as always, = comfort, but diversity throws up new consciousnesses and diverse groups very clearly perform better

-REF: "Diversity in a group creates awkwardness ... homogenous groups feel more confident ... it is the diverse groups that are more successful" Katherine Phillips, Margaret A. Neale, Katie A. Liljenquist (2016) http://insight.kellogg.northwestern.edu/article/better_decisions_through_diversity
+REF: "Diversity in a group creates awkwardness ... homogenous groups feel more confident ... it is the diverse groups that are more successful" - Phillips, Neale, Liljenquist (2016) 'Better Decisions Through Diversity' http://insight.kellogg.northwestern.edu/article/better_decisions_through_diversity

-REF: Racially diverse groups do better legal decision-making - Samuel Sommers (2006) OnRacial Diversity and Group Decision Making
+REF: Racially diverse groups do better legal decision-making - Samuel Sommers (2006) 'On Racial Diversity and Group Decision Making'

-REF: Tim Harford (2016) Messy: How to Be Creative and Resilient in a Tidy-Minded World
+REF: Tim Harford (2016) 'Messy: How to Be Creative and Resilient in a Tidy-Minded World'

 There is a famous technique for getting people to accept strange political beliefs - you just repeat them over, and over, and over, and over again.

 QUOTE: "It’s scarcely possible for the artist to write a word (or render an image or make a gesture) that doesn’t remind him of something already achieved."
 Susan Sontag (1967) 'Aesthetics of Silence 'Wonderfulness arises when a thing gives rise to enough familiar matches to be 'correct' but enough new bits to enter consciousness and so be 'interesting'.
 Which is why fascinating things have to have an element of the new.
 And why there's no perfect art.

 QUOTE: "All things excellent are as difficult as they are rare." last line of the Ethics by Benedict De Spinoza.
 Well, it seems that way, of course, because it is the difficult and rare which create consciousness, but the things truly excellent are so commonplace that we've long since stopped noticing them.The ToC would suggest that the most delightful form of a class of thing will be the one with the most matches to other elements of itself and to other things.
 Which means that the most beautiful form of a class will not be, as you might have supposed, the most outstandingly unusual version but actually be characterised by averageness and symmetry.
 But with just enough oddness to give rise to consciousness and so make it significant.

-REF: An averaged facial phenotype of the familiar group is always judged the most beautiful - Galton (1878) "Composite Portraits" - Langlois &.al; Roggman (1990) "Attractive Faces Are Only Average"Think of what poets do - mix ordinary writing up with odd weird stuff.
-Think of theme and variation in music.
+REF: An averaged facial phenotype of the familiar group is always judged the most beautiful - Galton (1878) "Composite Portraits" – nicely confirmed a centuty later - Langlois &.al; Roggman (1990) "Attractive Faces Are Only Average"

-REF: Actually it's the average of the judged best, ie. average but-a-tiny-bit-odd which is always judged the most beautiful - Perrett &.al (1994) "Facial shape and judgments of female attractiveness"
+REF: Actually it's the average of the judged best, ie. average but-a-tiny-bit-odd which is always judged the most beautiful - Perrett &.al (1994) "Facial shape and judgments of female attractiveness"Think of what poets do - mix ordinary writing up with odd weird stuff.
+Theme and variation in music.